 The specification applies High Definition Voice requirements to NCS clients that support NCS endpoints per [NCS].
-High definition voice is achieved either through interoperability with DECT base stations, referred to as Fixed Parts (FPs) or through a wideband analog interface.
+High definition voice is achieved through interoperability with DECT base stations, referred to as Fixed Parts (FPs).
 The high definition voice DECT air interface is specified by the next generation DECT specification [TS 102 527-1].
 Interoperability between the base station and handsets is achieved through the DECT Generic Access Profile specification [EN 300 444].
 [EN 300 444] mandates portions of the Common Air Interface defined in specifications [EN 300 175-1] through [EN 300 175-8].
 As illustrated in Figure 1, NCS clients and FPs are integrated within E-MTA devices.
 The E-MTAs also support at least one analog interface to POTS phones.
-The behavior of an analog interface that supports High definition voice (wideband analog interface) is defined in the PacketCable High Definition Voice with DECT Specification [HDV].

 Requirements for interoperability with PacketCable 1.5 networks are called out in the series of PacketCable specifications included in the normative reference section above.
-Requirements for interoperability between the NCS clients and FP are contained within this specification, as well as the [HDV].
+Requirements for interoperability between the NCS clients and FP are contained within this specification, as well as the [DECT-HDV].
 Although interactions are mandated between the FP and NCS client, this specification does not mandate any specific implementation of the interface.
 The optional Cable Modem to Custom Premise Equipment Interface, (CMCI) interface is defined in [CMCI].
 The analog line is defined in the [AIP1.5] specification.